isc-projects/kea/doc/sphinx/arm/hooks.rst

 This will unpack the tarball into the ``kea-|release|`` subdirectory of the current working directory.

-3. Unpack the Kea premium hooks tarball into the same directory where the original Kea source is located.
-Once Kea |release| has been unpacked into a ``kea-|release|`` subdirectory and the Kea premium tarball is in the current directory, the following steps will unpack the premium tarball into the correct location:
+3. Unpack the Kea subscriber hooks tarball into the same directory where the original Kea source is located.
+Once Kea |release| has been unpacked into a ``kea-|release|`` subdirectory and the Kea subscriber tarball is in the current directory, the following steps will unpack the subscriber tarball into the correct location:

 .. parsed-literal::

      $ cd kea-|release|
-     $ tar -xvf ../kea-premium-|release|.tar.gz
+     $ tar -xvf ../kea-subscriber-|release|.tar.gz

-Note that unpacking the Kea premium package puts the files into a directory named ``premium``.
-Regardless of the name of the package, the directory is always called ``premium``, although its contents will vary depending on the hooks package.
+Note that unpacking the Kea subscriber package puts the files into a directory named ``premium``.
+Regardless of the name of the package, the directory is always called ``premium``.

 4. Run the ``autoreconf`` tools.
 This step is necessary to update Kea's build script to include the additional directory.
 If this tool is not already